-Hands-free touch faucets come in conjunction often with single handle design.
-The convenience cannot be beat.
+Hands-free touch faucets come in conjunction often with single-handle design.
+The convenience cannot be beaten.
 No worries when your hands are full or dirty.
 Some are motion-sensitive while others are touch-sensitive.
-Double check which it is.
-Touch activated still gets the faucet dirty.
+Double-check which it is.
+Touch-activated still gets the faucet dirty.
 Make sure the activator is conveniently located.
 Some are at the bottom or back of the faucet which is harder to access.

 6. Bar Faucets

 Are you installing a sink that allows for a Bar Faucet?
-Two and three sink basin designs may allow for a second faucet call a bar faucet.
+Two and three-sink basin designs may allow for a second faucet called a bar faucet.
 Consider your space first before adding this extra.

 All finishes are not created equal.
-They may look the same but their composition and characterizes vary.
+They may look the same but their composition and characteristics vary.
 You want the faucets to match the kitchen but be durable.
 You want protective coatings, preventing staining, corrosion, and scratching.
-Most brands give you the option of visual checking what they look like.
+Most brands give you the option of visually checking what they look like.
 Go to display areas and look at them.
 Here are a few things to check.